Setting Up MMC

-To set up MMC, you first need to register your Mule servers with MMC.
+To set up MMC, you will first need to register your Mule ESB servers with MMC.
 For details on how to do this, see Setting Up MMC-Mule ESB Communications.

 To use MMC in a production environment, you need to deploy MMC to a Web application server such as Tomcat.
 You do this when installing the production version of MMC.